 Why did I survive?

-I heard the echoes of my Ancestors beckoning and I strained to listen – with the spark being ignited by a discussion with my Grandmother (who was 91 at the time of my epiphany).
+I heard the echoes of my Ancestors beckoning through the stories that I kept close to my heart and I strained to listen with a spark being ignited through a discussion with my Grandmother/Bigmama (who was 91 at the time of my epiphany).
+It was her dismissal of fear and disregard for the prospect of failure that always served to fill me with awe, so I resolved to figure out what made my Bigmama tick.

 Copyright © 2018 ShunPwrites.com All Rights Reserved.